 Michael “Jeff” Salyards, Ph.D.

 Dr. Salyards is the Executive Director of the Defense Forensic Science Center.
 He has served in this position since December 2012.
 From 2009-2012, he served as the Chief Scientist.
 Before coming to this position, he was a Principal Analyst with Analytic Services and authored a study about the best methods to train military personnel to collect forensic material during the conduct of military operations.
 He holds a PhD in Chemistry from Montana State University, a Masters of Forensic Sciences from The George Washington University and has completed a Fellowship in Forensic Medicine from the Armed Forces Institute of Pathology.
-A former Director of the Defense Computer Forensic Laboratory and AFOSI Special Agent, he has 26 years of combined experience in investigations, forensic consulting and teaching.
+A former Director of the Defense Computer Forensic Laboratory and AFOSI Special Agent, he has 29 years of combined experience in investigations, forensic consulting and teaching.
 He served as the Deputy for Operations and Assistant Professor at the Air Force Academy Chemistry Department and was honored with the Outstanding Academy Educator Award.
 Dr. Salyards has served on the Board of Directors for the American Society of Crime Laboratory Directors/Laboratory Accreditation Board, the Department of Justice National Steering Committee for Regional Computer Forensic Laboratories, the Council of Federal Forensic Laboratory Directors, the ASCLD Board of Directors, and as a Commissioner for the Forensic Education Programs Accreditation Commission.
+He was appointed to the Organization of Scientific Area Committees Forensic Science Standards Board in 2016.
 He is a Fellow of the American Academy of Forensic Sciences and has an impressive list of publications and presentations.
 In January of 2014, he was appointed to the National Commission on Forensic Science.
 Dr. Salyards is a retired commissioned officer in the United States Air Force.
-He has been married for 23 years and has three daughters.
+He has been married for 25 years and has three daughters.